meeeiiike/fpga-vga-verilog/index.md

 ### **Code Adaptation**
 Changes made involved editing and adding to the colour_stripes / cycle instantiation to accomadate the module name as well as adding variables row and col to this instantiation.
 Timing clk was changed in wiz_clk to create a 25Mhz signal, as well as plenty of combinational logic ( if...else if...else if...) to create my mario image!

-As shown below, and explained later, the huge amount of combinational logic lead to timing issues due to the amount of logic trying to fit into the 10us period.
+As shown below, and explained later, the huge amount of combinational logic lead to timing issues due to the amount of logic trying to fit into the 10ns period.

 <img src="docs/assets/images/ColourStripesAlwaysBlock.png"/>

 <img src="docs/assets/images/Linter Design.png"/>

 ### **Simulation**
-As stated before, i seem to be having issues with simulating my design, likely due to the HEAPS of combinational logic fitting in to a 10us signal period.
+As stated before, i seem to be having issues with simulating my design, likely due to the HEAPS of combinational logic fitting in to a 10ns signal period.
 Even though my simulation didnt provide any useful signals, i did simulate the previous templates given which all showed clean signals, proving to me all the timing and sync and other modules were working perfectly so i continued on.

 <img src="docs/assets/images/Simulation.png"/>

-Here is an example from a SoC lecture which visually shows the the issue i faced, with such timing limitations, trying to fix so much logic in was not going to work unless i split it up (pipelined).
+Here is an example from a SoC lecture which visually shows the the issue i faced, with such timing limitations, trying to fit so much logic in was not going to work unless i split it up (pipelined).
 <img src="docs/assets/images/TimingErrorExplanation.jpg"/>